pic

 Osteoporosis services offered in Amarillo, TX

 Osteoporosis affects 4% of men and 18% of women ages 50 and older.
 Unfortunately, most don’t know they have the disease until they break a bone.
-Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, Nicole Davey-Ranasinghe, MD, FACP, FACR, and the rheumatology specialists at Allergy A.R.T.S. in Amarillo, Texas, provide comprehensive care for osteoporosis.
+Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, and the rheumatology specialists at Allergy A.R.T.S. in Amarillo, Texas, provide comprehensive care for osteoporosis.
 They offer risk assessments, perform in-office bone density screenings, and create customized treatment plans to strengthen your bones if the disease develops.
 To learn if you’re at risk or already have osteoporosis, call the office or click the online booking tab today.

 How does osteoporosis develop?